 - Provide the HIPAA Privacy Notice to all participants, unless provided by the insurer.
 Note, this notice is done as part of the all-in-one employee notification service provided by HR Service, Inc., and is included in our SPD Wrap documents or a template sample notice is available under HIPAA

-Sample policy, procedures and documentation form can be found in the Compliance Basics Center under “HIPAA Tools”, “HIPAA Forms, Documents and Policies”, “Limited or Non-Covered Entity HIPAA Guidance Sample”
+Sample policy, procedures and documentation forms can be found in the Compliance Basics Center under “HIPAA Tools”, “HIPAA Forms, Documents and Policies”, and “Limited or Non-Covered Entity HIPAA Guidance Sample”.

 Plans that require full HIPAA compliance

 If your plan falls into a covered entity that keeps, receives and/or transmits PHI, full HIPAA requirements apply and should, at a minimum, have policies and procedures in writing which include: